Kaokoland Damaraland Namibia 2022

 After breakfast we set off to do the Cunene 4 x 4 trail.
 This trail can be done in one day and we had towards our Campsite at Epupa falls for the next 2 nights.

 We take a well deserved rest day and relax under the trees, reading a book or just sleeping in a little bit.
 There are some activities available if you feel like it.
-This will also be a braai night where I provided the pap and sous and you bring your own meat for a braai.
+Maybe a lunch on the deck.

 After breakfast we continue our journey towards the Marienfluss and start our preparation for van Zyls.
 We sleep before the pass to make sure we are fresh when we tackle it.

-We traveled down the notorious van Zyls pass and make our way to our campsite for the next two nights, remember to bring your paint or marker to scribble on your stone and pack the stone on the pile of travellers messages before you.
-We drive through the Marienfluss and head to camp for two nights.
+We traveled down the notorious van Zyls pass and make our way to our campsite in the Marienfluss.
+Remember to bring your paint or marker to scribble on your stone and pack the stone on the pile of travellers messages before you.
+We drive through the Marienfluss and head to camp.

-After breakfast we had towards the Hartmann Valley.
+After breakfast we head south through the western side of the Fluss.
 We enjoy the splendour of this area.
-We take a relaxing drive down towards the Phuros area.
+We travel south towards Damaraland.

-We transition over in to the Damaraland area where we visit the Doors crater.
+We transition over in to the Damaraland area where we visit Twyfelfontein.
+Then on to the Brandberg area.

 This is where our journey ends and we start heading home.
-We sleep in Namibia for our last night.
+For those with me, we sleep in Namibia for our last night, near the Botswana border.
+For those heading to the Cape can just turn south and head home.

 Tour specific comments